PatrikEigenmann/cpp/README.md

 # cpp Projects
 This repository contains C-based projects, utilities, and libraries, organized for easy navigation and use.
 The custom tool pmake is included to compile all projects and programs with its specific makefiles.
 It is up to the developer completely to use my pmake, make or cmake.
-Whatever you prefer, but once you look into pmake and the ease of use, I promise you'll love it. :-)
+Whatever you prefer, but once you look into pmake and see the ease of use, I promise you'll love it. :-)

 ## 📂 Directory Structure

 ### 1. **dosutils**
 Windows specific utility programs (who doesn't like the old schoold UNIX commands), including:
-- `cp.c` and `ls.c` with their respective `makefiles`.
+- `cp.c`: UNIX command `cp` clone.
+- `ls.c`: UNIX command `ls` clone.

 ### 2. **enigma**
 An implementation of the Enigma machine: